 Standard Output

-Similarly, standard output is exactly where things go when you useprintf()
+Similarly, standard output is exactly where things go when you useprintf().
+In other words,

 Standard Error